Wilton-Fijenoord: The Great Depression

 The Great Depression that started in November 1929 came at a very bad moment for Wilton-Fijenoord.
 Economic activity came to an almost complete standstill with regard to orders for new ships.
 Massive lay-offs reduced the number of employees at the company from 7,790 at the end of 1929 to 3,849 at the end of 1930, a decrease of 50%.
 In this crisis Wilton-Fijenoord faced a difficult decision.
 Should it radically concentrate all activity in Schiedam, and hope that the high cost for the move would be earned back by cost-savings?
 Or, should it evade the cost of the move by continuing at multiple locations?
 In 1932 the board decided to close down the Fijenoord location, and to move the activities on the Westkousdijk (Delfshaven) to Schiedam as much as possible.
 In the end this ambition to centralize everything in Schiedam would not be realized (cf. below).

 Meanwhile, the crisis grew ever darker.
 Dividend payments were stopped, reserves were shrinking, and even the payment of interest became doubtful.
 The costs of the move to Schiedam also proved higher than estimated.
 Of course cost cutting was somewhat effective, but it was not enough.
 In 1932 the order for the cruiser HNLMS De Ruyter gave some air to the company.
 A few repair orders were also profitable.
+The shipyard also took over the machinery of bankrupt HIH Siderius artillery firm in 1934 and in the second half of the 1930s built 120-mm and 150-mm guns for the Dutch Navy jointly with Bofors, also producing several Wilton-Fijenoord Pantserwagen armoured cars in the mid-1930s.
 In 1935 the three floating dock were towed to Schiedam.
 Nevertheless, in 1935 the repair orders hit an absolute low, with 301 ships for 1,622,960 rtb.

 On 29 January 1936 the board then proposed to postpone the repayment of part of open bonds by one year.
 The department of defense intervened by giving advance payments on submarine mine layers.
 In the end a government guarantee of a private loan of 1,500,000 guilders saved the company.
 A financial reorganization followed in 1936.
 The nominal capital of 25,000,000 guilders, which had been reduced to 15,500,000 guilders earlier, was further reduced to 4,650,000 guilders.
 Two old loans were repaid.
 It allowed the company to raise new capital of 3,900,000 in 1938.
 By 1938 the ship repair business had recovered.
 In 1928 the number of ships using the dry docks was 486 for a tonnage 2,506,609 R.T.B.
 In 1938 it were 463 ships with 2,590,696 R.T.B.
 In 1938 and 1939 the shipyard paid dividend again.